Renault PR100: PR100 and PR100.2

+The PR100 was launched in the United Kingdom in 1988 with bodywork by Northern Counties of Wigan, marketed as a competitor to the Leyland Lynx integral single-deck.
+Only one demonstrator was subsequently delivered to London Regional Transport's East London business unit, followed by a further three delivered with additional nearside and offside centre doors for use as airside buses at London Luton Airport.
+Additionally in 1989, a PR100 bodied by Ansair of Australia was exported to Singapore as a demonstrator operated by Singapore Bus Services, however, demonstration was unsuccessful and the unit returned to the manufacturer.

 When Renault became the majority shareholder of Mack Trucks, Renault demonstrated the bus in Australia in 1985.
 ACTION purchased 258 and Transperth 250 PR100.2s.
 The ACTION buses were badged as Macks and bodied by Ansair, the Transperth examples as Renaults and bodied in Perth by Howard Porter, JW Bolton and Volgren.
 All retained the PR100 front-end.

 PR112

 In 1993 the PR112 was launched as an updated and revised version of the PR100 with a new front end designed by Safra, losing the distinctive windscreen and front quarterlight design.
 The last PR112 was delivered in 1999.

 The articulated buses PR180 and PR118

 The PR180 was a tri-axle articulated version of the PR100 and was referred to in marketing literature as the Megabus.
 Standard configuration was for 62 seats and 144 standing.
 The front half retained the 5.6m wheelbase of the PR100, with the rear half being 5.15m and an overall length of 24.38m.
 Its engined produced 302 PS.

 ACTION purchased 34 and Transperth 65.
 The ACTION buses were badged as Macks and bodied by Ansair, the Transperth examples as Renaults and bodied by JW Bolton.
 All retained the PR100 front-end.

 It was replaced in 1993 by the PR112 based PR118.